MerchantPug/apugli-docs/docs/misc/base_contents/origins/tmo_rework/hisskin.md

 !!! note

     This page details future content and is subject to change.
-If you would like to playtest these changes, the files are hosted through the Pug's Modzone Discord Server.
+If you would like to playtest these changes the files are marked as betas on CurseForge and Modrinth and as a pre-release on GitHub.

 [Origin](../,,/origins.md).